electron/electron/docs/tutorial/security.md

 ## Electron Security Warnings

 From Electron 2.0 on, developers will see warnings and recommendations printed to the developer console.
-They only show op when the binary's name is Electron, indicating that a developer is currently looking at the console.
+They only show up when the binary's name is Electron, indicating that a developer is currently looking at the console.

 You can force-enable or force-disable these warnings by setting